Kareus/SP2C/README.md

   - I also implemented some custom shapes in `main_SP2C.cpp`, like RoundRect and Concaves.

     - RoundRect is a group of circles and aabbs.
-See functions `createRoundRect` and `drawRoundRect`.
+See function `createRoundRect` and `drawRoundRect`.

       You can set draw mode to draw each circles and boxes, or outline of roundrect.